Marketing & Sales Pyramid

 Just because you’ve generated a new sales lead doesn’t mean they’re ready to buy right now.
 It might take some time for them to get to know you/like you/trust you.
 Lead nurturing means implementing a series of on-going activities to help you stay top-of-mind, so they think of you when they are ready.

 New clients are great!
 But the key to the long-term success of your business is to develop repeat clientele.
-To do that in market research, you must first do good work.
+To do that, first and foremost, you must first do good work.
 Beyond that, you need to implement tactics that reinforce your firm as the provider of choice.